Analysis and Synthesis of Switched Optimization Algorithms: Introduction

 \section{Introduction}

 Optimization algorithms increasingly operate within networked environments, where information exchange is rarely perfect.
-Communication links introduce delays, packet drops, and other distortions that alter how optimization algorithms interact with their gradient oracles.
+Communication links introduce delays, packet drops, and other distortions that alter how optimization algorithms interact with \rw{gradients}.
 These effects can have significant consequences -- slowing convergence, degrading performance, or even destabilizing the algorithm dynamics.

 In the strongly convex setting, robust control techniques have been used to analyze and synthesize optimization algorithms.
-Introduced by \cite{lessard2016analysis}, the essential idea is to treat first-order algorithms as Lur'e systems, and to frame the convergence as an absolute stability problem.
-Uncertainties arising in the gradient oracle are described using Integral Quadratic Constraints (IQCs)\citep{Megretski1997,BoczarLessardRecht}, and the design of robust algorithms can subsequently be cast as a controller synthesis problem \citep{scherer2021convex}.
-This methodology enables to quantify robustness to gradient perturbations in terms of $H_2$ performance \citep{michalowski2021,jovanovic2021robustness}, or to account for adversarial communication dynamics by considering them within an extremum control setup \citep{holicki2021algorithm}.
+Introduced by \cite{lessard2016analysis}, the essential idea is to treat a first-order algorithm as \rw{the interconnection of a linear system with a static gradient nonlinearity}, and to frame the convergence as an absolute stability problem \rw{of the resultant Lur'e system \cite{lur1944theory}}. \rw{Algorithms should be designed such that they are applicable to a class of objective functions.
+Input-output relations satisfied by sequences arising from gradients inside the function class} are described using Integral Quadratic Constraints (IQCs) \citep{Megretski1997,BoczarLessardRecht}, and the \rw{analysis and} design of robust algorithms can subsequently be cast as a \rw{robust control} problem \citep{scherer2021convex}.
+This methodology \rw{also} enables \rw{a quantification of} robustness to \rw{noise in the gradients as measured by} $H_2$ performance \citep{michalowski2021,jovanovic2021robustness}, or to account for adversarial communication dynamics by considering them within an extremum control setup \citep{holicki2021algorithm}.

-Most of this system-theoretic approach has focused on time-invariant algorithm and network dynamics \citep{scherer2021convex, scherer2023optimization}.
-Even though recently this approach was extended to time-varying objectives and algorithms in \citep{jakob2025linear}, important network-induced phenomena such as \emph{time-varying delays} have not been specifically addressed yet.
-When such effects are taken into account, the resulting dynamics are more accurately captured by switched or hybrid systems \citep{wen2008switched, conte2020modeling}.